marko-js/examples/examples/color-picker/README.md

 npm run dev
 ```

-This should open the browser for your automatically.
+This should open your default browser automatically.

 ## Creating Components